 Food and Beverages Data Will boost the JSE Today

-One should expect these shares to do well on the JSE as we approach December for a couple of reasons: this is the festive season and lots of South Africans will be spending on the variety of food and services offered by these businesses and this will result in increases in sales, revenues and earnings.
+One should expect these shares to do well on the JSE today as we investors awaits the publication of the food and beverages data for November 2014 for a number of reasons: November is close to the festive season and lots of South Africans spend on the variety of food and services offered by these businesses and this result in increases in sales, revenues and earnings.

-The price of oil continue to decease and has a positive impact on the sector as their costs will decrease and thus improving revenue.
+The price of oil continue to decease and has a positive impact on the sector as their costs continue to decrease and thus improving revenue.

 Revenue improvements should be expected from the impact of reduced costs as petrol prices have decreased.
 As the weather in South Africa continue to improve.
-Many more local and international tourist will continue to flood into various parts of the country and this will impact positively on the business in the food and beverages sector.
+Many more local and international tourist were in the country during the festive season of last year and this impacts positively on the business in the food and beverages sector.